Now that winter is officially here in Saskatchewan the focus for golfers, both competitive and recreational is shifting to indoor facilities.

 Bunkers Indoor Golf

 “I decided to move the business to a year-round business from a six-month business when my bingo hall client wanted to reduce their size.
 In March when we had the COVID shutdown that allowed significant time to do renovations and increase my footprint.
-Now I offer three golf simulators, two axe throwing booths, a baseball simulator, pool tables and a soccer sized pool game that kids really enjoy,” Cook explained.
+Now I offer three golf simulators, two axe throwing booths, a baseball simulator, pool tables and a soccer sized pool game that kids really enjoy,” Koch explained.

 Bunkers’ simulators have almost 60 golf courses loaded onto them and every major league baseball park is in play on the ball screen.
-Cook said business has been steady since the weather turned in October.
+Koch said business has been steady since the weather turned in October.

 “We mostly had customers for the axe throwing, golf was second and the pool stuff is third.
 It was a real nice start to the season.
 Usually starting mid-October it’s a lot of opening at 10 a.m. and staring at the walls until 8 p.m. then closing.
-Not this year, it’s been busy from the get-go,” Cook beamed.
+Not this year, it’s been busy from the get-go,” Koch beamed.

-Cook isn’t running any league play, but he said the groups of golfers have made weekly nights their own and taken on the inside games among themselves.
+He isn’t running any league play, but he said the groups of golfers have made weekly nights their own and taken on the inside games among themselves.

 YXE Golf Lounge